creeping-vampires/neura-vaults-contracts/README.md

 ### Share Price Calculation

-The YieldAllocatorVault follows the ERC-4626 standard for calculating share price, which determines the relationship between vault shares and underlying assets.
+The Neura-Vault follows the ERC-4626 standard for calculating share price, which determines the relationship between vault shares and underlying assets.

 **Asset-to-Share Conversion:**